Sad Cypress: Plot summary

 A torn pharmaceutical label that the prosecution says is from morphine hydrochloride, the poison, is rather a scrap from a label for apomorphine hydrochloride, an emetic, made clear because the m was lower case.
 The letters Apo had been torn off.
 Nurse Hopkins had injected herself with the emetic, to vomit the poison that she would ingest in the tea, explaining the mark on her wrist – not from a rose tree that is a thornless variety, Zephirine Drouhin.
 She went to wash dishes that fateful day for privacy as she vomited, looking pale when Elinor joined her in the kitchen.
 The motive was money.
 Mary Gerrard was the illegitimate daughter of Laura Welman and Sir Lewis Rycroft.
 Had this been discovered sooner, she would have inherited Mrs Welman's estate.
 Nurse Hopkins knows Mary's true parents because of a letter from her sister Eliza some years earlier.
 When Hopkins encouraged Mary Gerrard to write a will, Mary named as beneficiary the woman whom she supposes to be her aunt, Mary Riley, the sister of Eliza Gerrard, in New Zealand.
 Mary Riley's married name is Mary Draper.
 Mary Draper of New Zealand it turns out is Nurse Hopkins in England, as two people from New Zealand who knew Mary Draper both confirm in court.
 Hopkins leaves the courtroom before the judge can recall her.

-Elinor is acquitted, and Peter Lord takes her away from where reporters can find her.
+Elinor is acquitted, and Peter Lord takes her away to where reporters can't find her.
 Poirot talks with Lord to explain his deductions and actions to him as he gathered information on the true murderer, and how the "quickness of air travel" allowed witnesses from New Zealand to be brought to the trial.
 Poirot tells Lord he understands his clumsy efforts to get some action in Poirot's investigation.
 Lord's embarrassment is alleviated by Poirot's assurance that Lord will be Elinor's husband, not Roddy.